dotco/react-app-demo/README.md

       clean       	remove build artifacts
       help        	show help

 The first step is probably `make install` to install all needed deps followed by `make develop` to start working on app.

+You would also probaby like to remove git repository and start a new one:

+    % rm -r .git
+    % git init

 ## Application structure